Rishiraj1308/CABZI/docs/TESTING_REPORT.md

-# Cabzi: The Comprehensive Testing Report
+# Curocity: The Comprehensive Testing Report

 **Report Date:** August 21, 2024
 **App Version:** Advanced Prototype

-This document provides a detailed quality assurance and testing analysis of the Cabzi application.
+This document provides a detailed quality assurance and testing analysis of the Curocity application.
 It evaluates each module, identifies bugs, and assesses overall stability and user experience.

 ---

 ## 1. Overall Quality Score: 80% (Stable Prototype)

-**Summary:** The Cabzi application is a highly stable and feature-rich prototype.
+**Summary:** The Curocity application is a highly stable and feature-rich prototype.
 The core functionalities are robust, and the real-time architecture is sound.
 The primary deductions in the score are due to "edge case" scenarios and minor UI inconsistencies that need polishing before a public launch.
 The app is **ready for internal UAT (User Acceptance Testing)**.

 ---